bmrf/tron/README.md

 14. **Reduce system restore space**: Restrict System Restore to only use 7% of available hard drive space

 15. **Disable sleep mode**: Tron uses `caffeine.exe` to disable sleep mode when the script starts.
 At the end of the script it resets power settings to Windows defaults.
-Use the `-p` flag prevents resetting power settings to Windows default.
+Use the `-p` switch to prevent resetting power settings to Windows default.

 ## STAGE 1: Tempclean